How to stop automatic driver installation on Windows 10

 Windows 10 disable automatic driver installs

-Windows 10 can automatically detect and install new hardware drivers you connect to your computer.
-However, sometimes you may not want the system setting up specific devices automatically.
-It could be because Windows 10 may try to install a version of the incompatible driver or a version that contains bugs, which will result in more issues.
+UPDATED 10/27/2023: On Windows 10, the system can automatically detect and install new hardware drivers you connect to your computer.
+However, sometimes, you may not want the operating system to set up specific devices automatically.
+For example, when the system keeps installing a version of the incompatible driver or a version that contains bugs, that could result in more issues.

-This guide will teach you the steps to change the settings and stop Windows 10 from automatically installing drivers on your computer.
+In this guide, I will teach you the steps to change the settings and stop automatic driver updates on Windows 10.

 2. Click on System.